hiveot/hub/docs/message envelopes.md

    * data: containing the message payload as per interaction affordance dataschema. [required]
    * name: name of the TD interaction affordance that describes the data format. [required]
      * How to differentiate between property, event, and action?
-   * requestID: ID of the message for tracking progress. [optional]
+   * correlationID: ID of the message for tracking progress. [optional]
    * timestamp: time the message was created.
 Useful if the message delivery is delayed for devices that are asleep and handle message expiry. [optional]
    * expires: time the message expires.
 Useful for delayed delivery of short lived messages. [optional]
    * reply-to: Sender ID of the message sender.
 Intended for routing result messages directly to the sender instead of broadcasting.
 Similar to the inbox in MQTT-5. [optional]